Jhock9999997/portfolio/index.md

 ## Featured Projects

 ### Analyzing TCP Behavior: Security Threats and Mitigation Strategies
 **Description:** This project focused on analyzing and mitigating network security threats by evaluating TCP connection behavior, identifying vulnerabilities, and proposing defensive measures.
-Using tools like Wireshark and ns-3, the study examines network traffic patterns, SYN flood attacks, and the impact of security implementations on performance.
+Using tools like Wireshark and ns-3, the study examined network traffic patterns, SYN flood attacks, and the impact of security implementations on performance.

 **Key Objectives:**
 - Identifying abnormal TCP behavior (e.g., SYN flood attacks)